logo

 Experiencing a miscarriage is heartbreaking, and it’s natural to wonder why it happened.
 Often women who go through it feel confused, maybe even blaming themselves—but it’s important to remember that most miscarriages are beyond anyone’s control.

-Understanding the risks can help you feel more prepared and take steps to minimise them.
+Understanding the risks can help you feel more prepared and take steps to minimize them.
 Let’s look at the common causes of miscarriage and what are the risk factors during your early pregnancy.

 What is a Miscarriage?